MatinH2004/BnB-Manager/README.md

 - pg (1.5.6, 1.5.5)
 - bundler (2.4.21, 2.4.15, 1.12.5)

-1. To get started, install the applications's dependancies:
+1. To get started, make sure the `require "bundler/setup"` is at the top of `app.rb` file to set up the Ruby environment and load the necessary gems.
+Then run the following code to install the applications's dependancies:
 ```bash
 bundle install
 ```